 But after Ban the Box became law, she says, employers wanted to talk to her about their hiring policies and are more open to employing ex-offenders.
 “Part of that is because of the law change,” Baxter said.
 “There’s a legal interest now in ensuring that they follow the law.”

 More employers open to hiring ex-offenders

-In 2009, Minnesota became the first state in the country to require public employers throughout the state to remove the criminal history checkbox from job applications.
+In 2009, Minnesota became the second state in the country to require public employers throughout the state to remove the criminal history checkbox from job applications.

 The Ban the Box measure was then expanded to private companies in 2014 when many states, cities and counties around the country were also advocating for the policy — in hopes of increasing access to employment opportunities for millions of Americans with criminal records.

 While the law bans the box on job applications and delays questions about criminal history until later in the hiring process, it doesn’t prevent employers from conducting background checks.
 Nor does it force them to hire ex-convicts.